kungfugo/BellDiagonalQudits.jl/docs/src/manual.md

 \
 **Separable kernel polytope**

-The kernel polytope is known to contain only points that relate separable states via their Bell coordinates.
+The kernel polytope is known to contain only Bell coordinates that relate to separable states.

 ```julia
 mySepKernel = createKernelPolytope(d, myBasis)
 ```

-If additional separable `DensityState`s `newSepDensityStates` are known, the kernel polytope can be exteded to improve the kernel check for separability.
+If additional separable states `newSepDensityStates` are known, the kernel polytope can be exteded to improve the kernel check for separability.

 ```julia
 myExtendedKernel = extendSepVPolytopeBySepStates(tovrep(mySepKernel), newSepDensityStates)